queses/redux-ease/README.md

   .build()
 ```

-Unfortunately, TypeScript doesn't know action's payload type, but we can specify it manyally:
+Unfortunately, TypeScript doesn't know action's payload type in this case, but we can specify it manyally:

 ```js
 // counter-reducer.ts